tanawadeatharva/BharatVECTO/User Manual/1-user-interface/H_GBX-Editor.md

 ###Relative File Paths

-It is recommended to define relative filepaths.
+It is recommended to use relative filepaths.
 This way the Job File and all input files can be moved without having to update the paths. \
 Example: "Gears\\Gear1.vtlm" points to the "Gears" subdirectory of the Gearbox File's directoy.

 VECTO automatically uses relative paths if the input file (e.g. Shift Polygons File) is in the same directory as the Gearbox File.
 (The Gearbox File must be saved before browsing for input files.)